Issue 21, 2025

 Abstract

-The present work investigates the potential of Mn-Zn doped ferrites (FMZ) nanoparticles for magnetic hyperthermia, focusing on the optimization of magnetic characteristics to enhance heat generation efficiency.
-The co-precipitation route was used to design the engineered FMZ (MnxZn1-xFe2O4) nanomaterials with x=0, 0.25, 0.50, 0.75 and 1.0.
-Redshifts in inverse spinel diffraction patterns confirmed the doping.
+The present work investigates the potential of Mn–Zn-doped ferrite (FMZ) nanoparticles for magnetic hyperthermia, focusing on the optimization of their magnetic characteristics to enhance their heat generation efficiency.
+The co-precipitation route was used to design FMZ (MnxZn1−xFe2O4) nanomaterials with x = 0, 0.25, 0.50, 0.75, and 1.0.
+Redshifts in their inverse spinel diffraction patterns confirmed the doping.
 Functional group analysis further verified the interactions of Zn and Mn within the ferrite lattice, while X-ray photoelectron spectroscopy (XPS) revealed their occupancy.
-The single-domain nature of the FMZ nanoparticles showed spherical particle size varying linearly from 13.6 ± 2 to 15.7 ± 3 nm with the Mn contents.
-Magnetic characterization through M-H curves demonstrated the superparamagnetic nature of engineered nanomaterials, and a linear relation between Mn content and magnetization was observed, with the FMZ0.75 sample exhibiting the highest magnetic saturation (MS) value of 38.90 emu/g.
-Specific absorption rate (SAR) values of FMZ0.75 samples at 1, 3, and 5 mg/mL were 173.24, 107.12, and 105.42 W/g, respectively.
-Notably, FMZ0.75 at 3 mg/mL reached the hyperthermia temperature within 5 minutes.
-Further, a peak function elucidated the interrelationship between particle size, MS, and SAR values, identifying an optimum particle size of 14.7 nm and an Mn fraction of 0.7.
-Cytocompatibility assays confirmed the suitability of FMZ samples against HEK-293 cells for the tested concentrations up to 5 mg/mL.
-Simulated hyperthermia studies revealed a significant reduction (35%) in the viability of the cancer cell line A549, underlining the selective efficacy of FMZ nanomaterials.
-With the observed effective cytocompatibility and SAR values, FMZ samples cam be effectively used for hyperthermia and related adjuvant therapy like chemotherapy of drug delivery applications.
+The single-domain nature of the FMZ nanoparticles showed a spherical particle, with size varying linearly from 13.6 ± 2 to 15.7 ± 3 nm with an increase in the Mn content.
+Magnetic characterization revealed the linear relation of magnetization and Mn content with the superparamagnetic nature of the synthesized FMZ samples.
+The FMZ0.75 sample showed the highest magnetic saturation (MS) value of 38.90 emu g−1 among the FMZ samples.
+The specific absorption rate (SAR) values for the FMZ0.75 sample at 1, 3, and 5 mg mL−1 were 173.24, 107.12, and 105.42 W g−1, respectively.
+Notably, FMZ0.75 at 3 mg mL−1 reached hyperthermia temperature within 5 minutes.
+Furthermore, a peak function elucidated the interrelationship among particle size, MS, and SAR values, identifying an optimum particle size of 14.7 nm and an Mn fraction of 0.7.
+Cytocompatibility assays confirmed the suitability of FMZ samples against HEK-293 cells for the tested concentrations of up to 5 mg mL−1.
+Simulated hyperthermia studies revealed a significant reduction (35%) in the viability of the A549 cancer cell line, underlining the selective efficacy of FMZ nanomaterials.
+Considering the observed effective cytocompatibility and SAR values, FMZ samples can be effectively used for hyperthermia and related adjuvant therapy, such as chemotherapy for drug delivery applications.

 Supplementary files